f5devcentral/f5-agility-labs-adc/docs/class7/modules/module01.rst

 .. note:: Items in the GUI that are blue are links ie. shortcuts

 2. Now let’s see if our virtual server works!
-     - **UDF** - from the ubu-jumpbox go to http://10.1.10.100
+     - **UDF** - log into your **Ubuntu Jumpbox via xRDP access method** using the credentials provided in Documentation section

    a.
-Open the browser to the Virtual Server you just created
+Open the browser from the bottom of the screen, go to the Virtual Server you just created http://10.1.10.100

    b.
 Refresh the browser screen several times (use “<ctrl>” F5)